powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/inter-temporal-constraints/generator-constraints-filler.md

 #### *State-To* constraints

-The state at the end of the timestamp must be the final state of the transition that occurred during the timestamp, no matter the state of origin.
+The next timestamp must be the final state of the transition that occurred during the timestamp, no matter the state of origin.
 Thus, $\forall g \in \Gamma, \forall t \in \mathcal{T}, \forall s$:

 $$\delta_{\textcolor{red}{\text{OFF}}}^{gen}(g,s,t + 1) = T_{\textcolor{red}{\text{OFF}} \to \textcolor{red}{\text{OFF}}}(g,s,t) + T_{\textcolor{green}{\text{ON}} \to \textcolor{red}{\text{OFF}}}(g,s,t)$$